John Brady (bishop of Perth)

-John Brady (circa 1800 in Cavan, Ireland3 December 1871 in Amélie-les-Bains, France), an Australian metropolitan bishop, was the first Roman Catholic Bishop of Perth, serving from 1845 until his death in 1871, despite having been suspended of his functions motu proprio in October 1851 by Pope Pius IX.
+John Brady (c.
+1800 – 3 December 1871) was an Australian Catholic prelate who served as the first Bishop of Perth from 1845 until his death in 1871.
+He was suspended of his functions motu proprio in October 1851 by Pope Pius IX.

 Early years

 Educated in a French seminary, Brady served on Réunion Island for twelve years.
-On his return to Rome in 1836 he met Dr William Ullathorne who was recruiting priests for the Australian mission and was eager to secure his services.
+On his return to Rome in 1836, he met Dr William Ullathorne who was recruiting priests for the Australian mission and was eager to secure his services.
 Brady arrived in 1838 in Sydney with the first large group of secular Irish clergy to reach Australia.
-Bishop John Bede Polding appointed Brady to Windsor where his extensive parish included Penrith and all branches of the Hawkesbury from Windsor to Broken Bay.
+Bishop John Bede Polding appointed Brady to Windsor where his extensive parish (based at St Matthew's Roman Catholic Church, Windsor from 1838 to 1843) included Penrith and all branches of the Hawkesbury from Windsor to Broken Bay.
 His charges were mainly Irish convicts assigned to the landholders, and he rode hundreds of miles a month to serve them.
-After repeated incidents of coercion he was instrumental in establishing the convicts' right to freedom of worship.
+After repeated incidents of coercion, he was instrumental in establishing the convicts' right to freedom of worship.
 He was in touch with the Aboriginals and ministered to the French Canadian prisoners at Longbottom.